developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

     - role: 'xanmanning.k3s'
 ```

-Lets clarify here, this role is going to set "master1" and "master2" as a k3s control node, but what is the "master1" and "master2", these are the tags that we defined as a variable in the provider.tf file, so, "do-ansible-inventory" tool will generate the host.ini based on that tags.
+Lets clarify here, this role is going to set `master1` and `master2` as a k3s control node, but what is the `master1` and `master2`, these are the tags that we defined as a variable in the provider.tf file, so, `do-ansible-inventory` tool will generate the host.ini based on that tags.
 Then, these role will use this tags to define which of them are node or server.
-In this case, we defined "node1", "node2" and node3 tags for our worker nodes and "master1", "master2" for our control plane nodes.
+In this case, we defined `node1`, `node2` and `node3` tags for our worker nodes and `master1`, `master2` for our control plane nodes.

-That's it, lets provision our infrastructure by typing the following commands:
+That's it, let's provision our infrastructure.
 ```bash
 $ cd terraform
 $ terraform init